Carabouille/Alarm_Clock_dawn_simulator/README.md

 # Firmware
 The Firmware is a big part of my project!
 (I said it for each part ;-;) To code I used the software Visual Studio Code and the extension Plateformio The code is pretty simple for the moment.
 I only initialize all the components.
-I'm gonna add all the interesting features when I hould have the card in my hands.
+I'm gonna add all the interesting features when I could have the card in my hands.
 For the moment, given that I only initialize the components, all my code parts are just from the example code that I found online and from old code that I made.

 In the code I initialize :